km366/Tic-Tac-Toe/README.md

 This is an implementation of Tic Tac Toe using the PyGame GUI.

 The user plays against the computer in this version of Tic Tac Toe.
-Using the minimax algorithm, the computer looks for the best move to play where it maximizes its chances of winning based on the premise that the user will also play the most optimal move.
+Using a combination of the minimax algorithm and a Tree data structure, the computer looks for the best move to play where it maximizes its chances of winning based on the premise that the user will also play the most optimal move.
 If the computer cannot win, it will make sure to drag the game to a point of draw.
 This is done by making sure that the outcome is dependent on how deep the computer searches for a move.